-We address these questions by producing a new 3-D model of crustal and uppermost mantle shear wave speeds inferred from Rayleigh wave dispersion observed on cross-correlations of long time series of ambient seismic noise.
-Broad band data from about 600 stations (Chinese Provincial networks, FDSN, PASSCAL experiments), identified in Figure 1b and yielding about 50,000 high quality inter-station dispersion paths, are used to generate Rayleigh wave phase velocity maps from 10 sec to 60 sec period.
+[5] We address these questions by producing a new 3-D model of crustal and uppermost mantle shear wave speeds inferred from Rayleigh wave dispersion observed on crosscorrelations of long time series of ambient seismic noise.
+Broad band data from about 600 stations (Chinese Provincial networks, FDSN, PASSCAL experiments), identified in Figure 1b and yielding about 50,000 high quality interstation dispersion paths, are used to generate Rayleigh wave phase velocity maps from 10 s to 60 s period.
 The time series in the cross-correlations range from 1 to 2 years in duration.
-What emerges from this study is a synoptic view of the amplitude, distribution, and interconnectivity of crustal low velocity zones across Tibet.
+What emerges from this study is a synoptic view of the amplitude, distribution, and inter-connectivity of crustal low velocity zones across Tibet.
 The principal observation is that significant apparently inter-connected low wave speed anomalies exist across most of the Tibetan middle crust, that these anomalies do not obviously conform to surface faults, and the anomalies are most prominent near the periphery of Tibet.

-Figure 2 presents an example of the dispersion characteristics of a LVZ.
-Figure 2a shows two models, one with a well-defined low velocity minimum (red dashed line) and the other without one (solid blue line), and the corresponding Rayleigh wave phase speed curves are displayed in Figure 2b.
-A LVZ manifests as very low phase speeds (<3.3 km/s) below 20 sec period and, in the absence of near surface sediments, produce a phase velocity minimum between 10 and 20 sec period.
+[6] Figure 2 presents a synthetic example illustrating the dispersion characteristics of a LVZ.
+Figure 2a shows two synthetic models, one with a well-defined low velocity minimum (red dashed line) and the other without one (solid blue line), and the corresponding synthetic Rayleigh wave phase speed curves are displayed in Figure 2b.
+A LVZ manifests as very low phase speeds (<3.3 km/s) below 20 s period and, in the absence of near surface sediments, produces a phase velocity minimum between 10 and 20 s period.
 A change from negative to positive slopes for a Rayleigh wave phase velocity curve can result only from a vertically localized minimum of shear wave speed.
-Very low Rayleigh wave phase speeds below 20 sec period are common across much of Tibet.
-For example, Figure 3a displays observed cross-correlations between two pairs of stations for the paths identified in Figure

-1b.
-One of these paths evidences a well-defined minimum in the phase velocity curve (red line in Fig. 3b) that must result from a vertically localized minimum in shear velocity.
-The other curve (blue line in Fig. 3b) does not possess the local minimum.
-However, below 20 sec period, the Rayleigh wave phase velocity measured for both paths is very slow, below 3.15 km/s.
+Very low Rayleigh wave phase speeds below 20 s period are common across much of Tibet.
+For example, Figure 3a displays observed cross-correlations between two pairs of stations for the paths identified in Figure 1b.
+One of these paths evidences a well-defined minimum in the phase velocity curve (red line in Figure 3b) that must result from a vertically localized minimum in shear velocity.
+The other curve (blue line in Figure 3b) does not possess the local minimum.
+However, below 20 s period, the Rayleigh wave phase velocity measured for both paths is very slow, below 3.15 km/s.
 We will attempt to discriminate between these two types of observations here, although both in principle may be related to partial melt in the middle crust.

-The outline of this paper is as follows.
-In section 2 we summarize the data and tomography that results in Rayleigh wave phase velocity maps from 10 to 60 sec period across Tibet.
-Yang et al. (2010) presents the primary description of the ambient noise data processing.
-Evidence for a mid-crustal low velocity zone inferred directly from local dispersion curves is presented in section 3.
+[7] The outline of this paper is as follows.
+In section 2 we summarize the data and tomography that results in Rayleigh wave phase velocity maps from 10 to 60 s period across Tibet.
+Yang et al. [2010] present the primary description of the ambient noise data processing.
+Evidence for a midcrustal low velocity zone inferred directly from local dispersion curves is presented in section 3.
 The construction of the 3D Vsv model and a discussion of its principal features are presented in sections 4 and 5, respectively.
 In section 6, we discuss the amplitude of the Tibetan mid-crustal low velocity zone as well as its distribution and connectivity.
 We also consider several corollary questions, including whether the observed mid-crustal low velocity features reflect the existence of partial melt or aqueous fluids, whether they are evidence for vertical decoupling between the crust and uppermost mantle, and whether we observe evidence for lower crustal eclogitization.

-2. Data processing and tomography
+2. Data Processing and Tomography